pzirnik/SFSCextractor/README.md

 4. click on the attachment

-5. no the download dialog will open and allow you to change the download folder and also the filename.
+5. now the download dialog will open and allow you to change the download folder and also the filename.
 Just paste the text prior the filename.
 Now SFSCextractor can also handle this downloads.